 To confirm whether a person lives in a CMA, visit the CRA's page Find out if you qualify for the supplement for residents of small and rural communities or call 1-800-959-8281.

 Individuals cannot claim the supplement for residents of small and rural communities if their principal place of residence was located in one of the following CMAs:

-If the taxpayer is a resident of one the applicable provinces (Ontario, New Brunswick, Manitoba and Saskatchewan), additional questions appear in the Credits section on the Info worksheet.
+If the taxpayer is a resident of one of the applicable provinces, additional questions appear in the Credits section on the Info worksheet.
 These questions must be completed to determine the eligibility of the taxpayer and spouse to claim the CAI credit.

-TaxCycle will automatically display and begin to prepare the Schedule 14 for residents of the applicable provinces (Ontario, New Brunswick, Manitoba and Saskatchewan).
+TaxCycle will automatically display Schedule 14 for residents of the applicable provinces (Alberta, Ontario, New Brunswick, Manitoba and Saskatchewan).

-For coupled returns, complete Schedule 14 for one of the taxpayers.
-The calculated credit is then transferred to line 449 of the T1 jacket.
-The Optimizations worksheet also includes fields to adjust who claims the CAI (see below).
+For 2018 through 2020 tax returns, Schedule 14 calculates the total CIA and then transfers to line 449 of the T1 jacket.
+The Optimizations worksheet also includes fields to adjust who claims the CAI in coupled returns.